Smart phones, tablets, chirping and wireless email devices vibrating, it's no wonder folks are feeling technostressed.

 Limit isolating family behaviors.

 Set time restrictions on playing video games and surfing the Internet.
-Spend free time playing a board game, enjoying nature, or just talking.
+Spend free time playing a board game, enjoying nature, or just talk.

 Schedule time away from your toys.
 Turn the cell phone off while at the movies, when walking the dog, or watching the sunset from the deck of your favorite waterfront eatery.

-As technology evolves, you will have to make periodic changes in how you to manage your technoworld.
+As new gadgets come out, you may need to make changes in how you to manage your technoworld.
 Remember, when it comes to technology, you have to be the one in control.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.